matheus-beck/backend-challenge/README.md

     "days": [1,3,5]
   }
   ```

-  - Creates UNIQUE availability in the interval and date defined
+  - Example: Creates UNIQUE availability in the interval and date defined

   ```javascript
   {
     "periodicity": "unique",